Looking at finite resources, how can you define sustainable development considering façade design for urban buildings?

 It is time we take a look at renewable energy resources.
 Tropical countries have enormous solar power that can be captured and converted to usable energy, thereby providing energy efficiency in buildings.
 Reducing resource consumption by way of strategic site selection, planning efficiency, and design optimization for façades and whole buildings, in general, is bound to be impactful in energy conservation.

-Clay bricks, earth blocks, lime concrete, bamboo, wood, natural stones are recyclable façade material choices.
+Clay bricks, earth blocks, lime concrete, bamboo, wood, and natural stones are recyclable façade material choices.
 Despite the abundance and availability of greener products, we are still tilted towards sheer walls which is an alarming trend.
 More developed countries are turning towards renewable materials consciously.
 There are high-rise buildings with a whole structural framework made of CLT –Cross Laminated Timber, wooden walls, and façade systems.

 A conscious ‘design thinking’ approach could direct us towards adopting 3R principles easily and effortlessly.
 It is beneficial to the planet in the long run.